techpmsap/S4HC_Powerweek_2018/Day2/Exercise_07/Exercise_07.md

 	```

 	![](images/10.png)
-1. Open a terminal window, navigate to the folder in your project named *approuter*, go inside this folder and run the following two commands:
+1. Open a Terminal window, navigate to the folder named *approuter* located in your project; go inside this folder and run the following two commands:

 	```sh
 	npm config set @sap:registry https://npm.sap.com
 	npm install
 	```
-	This means that, being inside the *approuter* folder, you are setting the **npm registry** to retrieve all the packages prefixed with "@sap" from the <https://npm.sap.com> web site and then you are performing the installation of the required packages (in this case just the *approuter* component)
+	The first command sets the **npm registry** to retrieve all the packages prefixed with "@sap" from the <https://npm.sap.com> web site.
+Actually, it doesn't matter from where you run this command since this just sets a new parameter in the **npm** configuration.
+	The second command performs the installation of all the required packages (in this case just the *approuter* component, which is taken from the "@sap" repository)
 	![](images/11.png)

 1. When the process finishes, this is what yoi should have now in your Eclipse